hsahuja111/Reconstructing-Training-Data-From-Trained-Neural-Network/README.md

 # Reconstructing-Training-Data-From-Trained-Neural-Network

-This repository contains implementation of a research paper - Reconstruction Training Data from Trained Neural Network.
-To understand it more deeply you can check the original paper which is present in this repository named Research-Paper.pdf.
+This repository contains implementation of a research paper - **Reconstruction Training Data from Trained Neural Network**.
+I have tried to explain this paper below but to go through each theoritical proof you can check the original paper which is present in this repository named Research-Paper.pdf.

 Lets firstly understand the basic idea of this paper